ProjectPythia/projectpythia.github.io/Deployment-docs/README.md

 Head over to the repository secrets page on GitHub: `https://github.com/ORG/REPOSITORY/settings/secrets/actions` and set the following secrets:

 - `NETFLIFY_AUTH_TOKEN`: The personal access token generated in Step 5.
 - `NETLIFY_SITE_ID`: The site ID generated in Step 2.
-This ID can be found on the site's settings page
+This ID can be found on the site's settings page (this is the same thing as the `API ID` in the Netlify site settings).
 ![site-id](./images/site-id.png)